 The Dead Wedge is available in a couple of colors.
 I appreciate the orange one because it is easier to line up after a heavy round of reps, whereas the black one can melt into my black gym flooring.

-Portable, durable, and with over 1,500 five-star ratings on Amazon, the Dead Wedge is a killer choice for keeping the bar in place and elevating it enough that you can quickly access plates on the sleeves.
+Portable, durable (it’s rated for over 900lbs), and with over 1,500 five-star ratings on Amazon, the Dead Wedge is a killer choice for keeping the bar in place and elevating it enough that you can quickly access plates on the sleeves.

 Other Deadlifting Gear Guides and Resources